GraySA99/InternshipSummer2019/README.md

 # InternshipSummer2019
 Inventory Software I wrote during my Summer 2019 Internship.
+I have permission from the organization to share this.
+All references to the company have been removed and this demo version is not associated with the company in any way.
-Can be ran straight from the folder Required Libraries:
+Required Libraries:
   <br />tkinter,
   <br />ttkthemes,